Zsclarx/test_zeus_frontend/README.md

 This repository contains the frontend for the **TestZeus** tool, which helps you run tests with OpenAI models.
 Follow the instructions below to set up and use the application.

+## Pre-Setup Instructions

+Before proceeding with the setup, follow the instructions provided in the [Hercules-Setup-Guide](https://www.youtube.com/watch?v=9D-SZGoDrfc). (upto 2 minutes and 27 seconds) to ensure the environment is set up properly.
+This will guide you through necessary configurations and prerequisites.

 ## Environment Setup

 1. Clone the frontend repository: